-We did simultaneous translation in Curitiba for a very interesting and educational event about collaborative robots.
-Throughout our work we learned many things and we will share the experience of the event in this post.
+We were responsible for the simultaneous translation in Curitiba during a very interesting and educational event about collaborative robots.
+Throughout our work we learned many new things and we will share the experience of the event in this post.

 Simultaneous translation in Curitiba: And so, what is a collaborative robot?